strongdan/blog/_drafts/2017-11-08-Quandl-Data-API.md

 You can even request a certain number of rows with the optional _rows_ argument: `data = quandl.get("CUR/JPY", rows=5)`.
 Quandl additionally provides a _returns_ argument that returns a Numpy array: `data = quandl.get("CUR/JPY", returns="numpy")`.
 Quandl allows you to perform some basic calculations on the data, like so: `data = quandl.get("FRED/GDP", transformation="rdiff")`.

+### HTTP Request with cURL
-It's also possible to create a shell curl request from within a Jupyter notebook using the exclamation mark:
+It's also possible to create a curl request from within a Jupyter notebook using the exclamation mark (shell):

 ```
 !curl "https://www.quandl.com/api/v3/datasets/FRED/GDP.csv?collapse=annual&rows=6&order=asc&column_index=1&api_key=YOURAPIKEY"
 ```

-In order to write this command, simply concatenate the following: (1) the requested data set URL with (2) the number of rows, (3) the sorting order, (4) the column index, and (5) the user's API key.
+In order to use a shell command like this, simply concatenate (1) the requested data set URL, (2) the number of rows, (3) the sorting order, (4) the column index, and (5) the user's API key.
 You can find more details on the elements of this call [here](https://docs.quandl.com/docs/quick-start-examples-1).
 Not all of these parameters are required.

-### Links
+### Useful Links
 Full list of [time series parameters and table transformations](https://docs.quandl.com/docs/parameters-2)